timostamm/protobuf-ts/MANUAL.md

 ## RPC support

-`protobuf-ts` generates generic client implementations for the services defined in your `.proto` files.
-It does not generate code for RPC servers.
+`protobuf-ts` can generate clients for your rpc services.
+It supports Promises and rxjs Observables for async operations.

 The generated clients are not hard-wired to a specific format.
 They delegate to a transport layer that can implement gRPC, gRPC-web, twirp or